FIFA 10

-as commentators in PC, PS2, Wii and PSP.

 FIFA 10 is the second version of the game to sponsor a football club.
 Along with football magazine FourFourTwo, FIFA 10 is the co-sponsor of English League One club Swindon Town.
 The FIFA 10 logo appears on the front of the team's away shirt and on the back of the home shirt.
 It is the first FIFA game to do so since FIFA 07, which sponsored Accrington Stanley for the 2007–08 season.
 It was also the last FIFA game to be released in October until FIFA 21 in 2020.

 Manager Mode

 Manager Mode enables the player to take charge of any club in any of FIFA 10s featured leagues.

 The Manager Mode has been revamped for FIFA 10, with many previous issues and criticisms addressed.
 EA has claimed that over 50 key improvements have been made to the PlayStation 3 and Xbox 360 versions.
 Among these improvements are: